Paula Rego: Career

 In 1988, Rego was the subject of a retrospective exhibition at the Calouste Gulbenkian Foundation in Lisbon and the Serpentine Gallery in London.
 This led to her being invited to become the first Associate Artist at the National Gallery, London, in 1990, in what was the first of a series of artist-in-residence schemes organized by the gallery.
 From this emerged two sets of work.
 The first was a series of paintings and prints on the theme of nursery rhymes, which was taken around Britain and elsewhere by the Arts Council of Great Britain and the British Council from 1991 to 1996.
-The second was a series of large-scale paintings inspired by the paintings of Carlo Crivelli in the National Gallery, known as Crivelli's Garden which is now housed in the main restaurant at the gallery.
+The second was a series of large-scale paintings inspired by the paintings of Carlo Crivelli in the National Gallery, known as Crivelli's Garden which have been housed in the main restaurant at the gallery prior to its temporary shutting to allow for the renovation works planned to renew the Sainsbury Wing in celebration of the National Gallery's bicentenary in 2024.

 In 1995, Rego used pastels to revise the story of Snow White in her drawing Swallows the Poisoned Apple.
 In her work, Snow White is pictured after she has eaten the poisoned apple and appears older and in some type of physical pain.
 She "lays clutching her skirts, as if trying to cling to life and her femininity which are slipping away".
 This was done to show what a female goes through during the processes of life and ageing over the years, as well as showing the "physical and psychological violation" age plays in a female's life.
 At the time the artwork was made, Rego was about 60 years old and her age did play a significant part in this artwork.